chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 </figure>

-Most of the time with Git, I am doing one of two things:
+Most of the time with Git, I am doing one of two things when I go to commit a change:

 - Committing everything that is in my working copy: `git commit --all`[^ci-a-alias] is an *extremely* common operation for me.
 - Committing a subset of it, not by using Git's `-p` to do it via that atrocious interface, but instead opening [Fork][fork] and doing it with Fork’s staging <abbr>UI</abbr>.